-Data Catalogue: An informative and searchable inventory of all Data Assets for which the licensee is the Data Custodian9.
+Data Catalogue: An informative and searchable inventory of all Data Assets for which the Obligated Party licensee is the Data Custodian9.
 This allows users to search and identify key Metadata associated with a Data Asset.
-It should be kept live, updated, and be an accurate reflection of the licensee's Data Assets.
+It should be kept live, updated, and be an accurate reflection of the Obligated Party's licensee's-Data Assets.